jgub565/temp-sensor-project1/README.md

 Build/Wiring
 ![example image](IMG_6353.HEIC)
 I was able to mostly follow the posted tutorial for wiring the temp sensor except for the resistor.
-I had to replace the 4.7k resistor with a 1k one for a stronger pull up/power connect
+I just had to replace the 4.7k resistor with a 1k one for a stronger pull up/power connect

 Code Installation
-For code installation, you just need to dowloand the file, wire the pi/enable w1 and thats all.
+For code installation, you just need to download the file and wire the pi/enable w1.
 Important Function Flow Charts

 ![example image](IMG_6350.heic)